|

 when our body loses more heat than it can generate we

-experiences a cool sensation.
+experience a cool sensation.
 If the heat loss from our body

-is excessive we can go into hypothermia...if we can't get
+hypothermia...if we can't get

 rid of excessive heat we go into hyperthermia - both